mohitpai/journey-optimizer.en/help/using/messages/create-in-app.md

 * **[!UICONTROL Custom]**: The custom message mode allows you to directly import and edit one of your pre-configured HTML message.

-    For more information on this, refer to Create a custom In-App message.
+    For more information on this, refer to Create a custom In-app message.

 ## Content tab {#content-tab}